Top Bar

 • Course Number: 06030202

-In Ceramics 2, students gain experience in using the potter's wheel and create more advanced hand-built projects.
+In Ceramics 2, students learn to use the potter’s wheel and create a coil pot as well as have the opportunity to develop and create clay stamping techniques and more advanced hand-built projects.
 Students also gain a greater understanding of aesthetic qualities in ceramics and an appreciation of contemporary and historical ceramics.

 Advanced Ceramics 3 H